 - Probabilistic coupling and nilpotent diffusions;

 - Inside-out: Statistical methods for Computed Tomography validation.

-Later in the year I will commence a new EPSRC-funded project on Dirichlet forms and Markov chain Monte Carlo: watch this space!
+This year I have commenced a new EPSRC-funded project on Dirichlet forms and Markov chain Monte Carlo.

 With my then-research student Dr Giacomo Zanella, I worked on a project to apply statistical methods to contribute to debates in Anglo-Saxon history: